Philosophy & Goals

-The program is grounded in the philosophical foundation that integrates the cognitive, humanistic, and constructivist principles and is committed to develop a knowledgeable, reflective, and transforming teacher.
+The program is grounded in the philosophical foundation that integrates the cognitive, humanistic, and constructivist principles and is committed to developing a knowledgeable, reflective, and transforming teacher.
 These theoretical foundations are based on the ideas, schools, and research of Piaget, Dewey, Vygotsky, and Brooks and Brooks, among others.

 • Knowledge is an active process where the students are not just passive recipients of information, but active participants (Brooks and Brooks, 1999; Vygotsky, in Dunn, 2005).